 The endless pull of gravity isn’t kind to our breasts.
 Add to that the fluctuating size and stretching that accompanies pregnancy and breastfeeding, or the gain and loss of a good deal of weight.
-Your breasts now appear flatter, wider, and sit much lower on the chest.
+Your breasts now appear flattered, wider, and sit much lower on the chest.
 The nipples may even point more downward.
 What happened to the higher, perkier breasts of your youth?

 Fortunately, you can regain them with a breast lift with Dr. Hunsaker at Cosmetique Cosmetic Surgery.

 A breast lift, clinically known as mastopexy, has the goal of returning the breasts to a higher position on the chest.
-To accomplish this, excess skin and sometimes fat is removed, tissue is repositioned, and the nipples and areolae are usually repositioned higher on breasts.
+To accomplish this, excess skin and sometimes fat is removed, the tissue is repositioned, and the nipples and areolae are usually repositioned higher on breasts.

 If the patient feels she has lost too much volume, the breasts can easily be augmented during the procedure by placing implants.